-A mohawk fade is a edgy style variation to the classic mohawk, with its middle strip of spiky hair and shaved sides.
-The new look maintains the signature strip of center hair, but introduces a fade down to the shaved sides.
+A mohawk fade is an edgy style variation to the classic mohawk, with its middle strip of spiky hair and shaved sides.
+The new look maintains the signature strip of center hair but introduces a fade down to the shaved sides.
 The fades can also vary using a temp fade, burst fade, or taper fade.

 The mohawk fade further differs from the traditional mohawk, where the sides are no longer clean-shaven but buzzed tight instead.
 Sometimes confused with the faux hawk fade, this style is typically longer on the sides with a slight fade and taper down the back, creating the accentuated center hair look.

-The hair in back can be uniform or taper off in length, adding to the unique style.
+The hair in the back can be uniform or taper off in length, adding to the unique style.